DeluxeOwl/chronicle/README.md

 Then, we wrap the base repository with the snapshotting functionality.

 Now, we need to decide _when_ to take a snapshot.
 You probably don't want to create one on every single change, as that would be inefficient.
-The framework provides a flexible `SnapshotStrategy` to define this policy and a builder for various strategies:
+The framework provides a flexible `SnapshotPolicy` to define this policy and a builder for various policies:
 ```go
 	accountSnapshotStore := snapshotstore.NewMemory(
 		func() *account.Snapshot { return new(account.Snapshot) },